kittykatattack/ga/README.md

 `particleEmitter.html` file in the `examples` folder for more details on how to create an use a particle emitter.)

-A particle emitter is used in Flappy Fairy to make the fairy emits a stream of multicolored particles while she’s flapping her wings.
+A particle emitter is used in Flappy Fairy to make the fairy emit a stream of multicolored particles while she’s flapping her wings.
 The particles are constrained to an angle between 2.4 and 3.6 radians, so they’re emitted in a cone-shaped wedge to the left of the fairy.